hashtune/Hashtune-Marketplace-Server/README.md

 ## Development

-Make sure you have .env.local with a DATABASE_URL corresponding to the postgres DB from the docker-compose file.
+Make sure you have `.env.local` with a DATABASE_URL corresponding to the postgres DB from the docker-compose file, and STAGE="development".

+Also add a `.env.test` file with a DATABASE_URL corresponding to the postgres DB from the docker-compose file, and STAGE="test".

 `yarn` Install dependencies